WillMatthews/VCU_TEST_ECAD/README.md

 ## Schematic and PCB

 The project is made in KiCad.
 Which can be obtained for free!
-[KiCad 5.0](http://kicad-pcb.org/download/)
+[KiCad 5.0](http://kicad-pcb.org/download/) All project files are in the `Kicad/` subdirectory.

 ## Components